 False.
 Comparable percentages of black and white parents reported attending school meetings, according to the same 2008 NCES study.
 Specifically, 90 percent of white parents and 87 percent of black parents said they attended PTA meetings.
 Seventy-eight percent of white parents and 77 percent of black parents reported attending parent-teacher conferences.

-3. Black parents are satisfied with permissive academic and discipline standards in the schools their children attend.“Let’s dump the litany of negativity and see where more accurate and nuanced research and reporting about black students and adults take the nation’s schools.”
+“Let’s dump the litany of negativity and see where more accurate and nuanced research and reporting about black students and adults take the nation’s schools.”